 We are developing PYRUKYND® for the treatment of PK deficiency and other hemolytic anemias such as thalassemia and SCD.
-PYRUKYND® is an orally available small molecule and a potent activator of the wild-type and mutated PK enzymes.
+PYRUKYND® is an orally available small molecule and a potent activator of the wild-type and mutated PKR enzymes.
+To date, we have demonstrated in clinical trials that treatment with PYRUKYND® can lead to durable sustained increases in hemoglobin in patients with amenable mutations in the PKR gene and a statistically significant and clinical trials of PYRUKYND® durable improvements in hemoglobin concentration and markers of hemolysis and ineffective erythropoeiesis in both α - and β - halassemia patients and reductions in 2,3-DPG and increases in ATP in SCD patients.

-In February 2022, the FDA approved PYRUKYND® for the treatment of hemolytic anemia in adults with PK deficiency in the United States.
-In November 2022, we received marketing authorization from the European Commission for PYRUKYND® for the treatment of PK deficiency in adult patients in the EU.
-In December 2022, we received marketing authorization in Great Britain for PYRUKYND® for the treatment of PK deficiency in adult patients under the European Commission Decision Reliance Procedure.
-In addition, we are currently evaluating PYRUKYND® in clinical trials for the treatment of thalassemia, SCD, and in pediatric patients with PK deficiency.
+In February 2022, the FDA approved PYRUKYND® for the treatment of hemolytic anemia in adults with pyruvate kinase (PK) deficiency in the United States.
+In June 2021, we submitted a marketing authorization application, or MAA, to the EMA for the treatment of adults with PK deficiency the European Union.
+The MAA has passed validation, and the regulatory review process is ongoing.
 We have worldwide development and commercial rights to PYRUKYND® and expect to fund the future development and commercialization costs related to this program.
-PYRUKYND® has been granted orphan drug designation for the treatment of PK deficiency by the FDA and the European Medicines Agency, or EMA.
-Additionally, PYRUKYND® has received orphan drug designation from the FDA for the treatment of thalassemia and SCD.
-We have built our commercial infrastructure to support the commercial launch of PYRUKYND® in adult PK deficiency in the United States.
-We are currently providing access to PYRUKYND® free of charge for eligible patients in the EU and Great Britain through a global managed access program.
-Beyond the global managed access program, we continue to evaluate options for the commercialization of PYRUKYND® outside of the United States, including through exploring potential partnership opportunities.
+PYRUKYND® has been granted orphan drug designation for the treatment of PK deficiency by the FDA and the EMA.
+Additionally, PYRUKYND® has received orphan drug designation from the FDA for the treatment of thalassemia and sickle cell disease.
+We have built our US commercial infrastructure to support the commercial launch of PYRUKYND in the US and continue to evaluate all options for the commercialization and continued development of PYRUKYND® outside of the United States in order to maximize the benefit to patients and value to our shareholders, including through exploring potential partnership opportunities.